 The commands that can be run against remote OF repositories are:

 Moreover, it is possible to do a remote push to an OF repo, that is, pushing via ssh if the remote machine’s Darcs binary is able to write into OF repositories.
-This is because when pushing via ssh, the Darcs binary that actually writes in the remote repository is the one located on the remote machine.

 Checkpoints are no longer supported in Darcs 2.8 and later.
-That is,
+That is, the

-darcs get --partial is no longer available.
+--partial flag for cloning repositories is no longer available.

 Run the following command in a repository: